PostHog/posthog/README.md

 ## Contributing

 We <3 contributions big or small.
-[See docs for a guide on how to get started](https://posthog.com/docs/contributing).
+[See our Docs for a guide on how to get started.](https://posthog.com/docs/contributing).

 Not sure where to start?
 [Book a free, no-pressure pairing session](mailto:tim@posthog.com?subject=Pairing%20session&body=I'd%20like%20to%20do%20a%20pairing%20session!) with one of our core contributors.